Reaching out from our Front Porch

 The offerings are organized by our Justice and Witness Team.

-In 2019, we took offerings to support: FISH Food Bank, Helping Hands Against Violence, Peace Village, NORCOR phone fund, Pastor’s Discretionary Fund, Rowena Wildlife Clinic and the Warming Shelter.
+This year, we took offerings to support: FISH Food Bank, Helping Hands Against Violence, Peace Village, NORCOR phone fund, Pastor’s Discretionary Fund, Rowena Wildlife Clinic and the Warming Shelter.

 We also supported two national campaigns of the United Church of Christ: One Great Hour of Sharing and Strengthen the Church.